 Bean Burritos are a delicious alternative to sandwiches.
 Stuff gluten-free tortillas with refried beans, rice and various veggies.
 Pack guacamole and salsa in separate containers.

 Bean and Cheese Tacos: Fill warm corn tortillas with refried beans and top with Kraft or Sargento shredded Mexican cheese (both brands are gluten-free).
 Serve salsa on the side.
 Good cold for school lunches.

 Pita Pockets are stuffed with chicken salad, egg salad, or tuna salad.
 Tip: insert a large lettuce leaf into the pocket so that the gluten-free pita doesn’t get soggy.
 Bfree Gluten Free Pita Breads are vegan, nut-free, egg-free, dairy-free, and soy-free.
 Click here to get this 3 pack.

 Sandwiches on a Stick: Your kid will be the envy of her classmates with these little sandwiches on a skewer.
 Cut veggies such as: cucumbers, carrots, bell peppers, avocado and put on skewer.
 Alternate with rolled-up meats and cheese cubes.
 Use grape tomatoes whole.

 Mac‘N-Cheese with Hot Dogs: This easy-to-make dish is a hit with kids.
-Barilla makes a great gluten-free macaroni (It is my favorite.
+Barilla makes a great gluten-free macaroni (It is my favorite brand.
 Click here to get.).
-Cut gluten-free hot dogs, such as Ball Park, Boars Head or Oscar Mayer, into kid-friendly pieces.
+Cut gluten-free hot dogs, such as Ball Park, Boars Head, or Oscar Mayer, into kid-friendly pieces.
 Either pack in a separate container or stir them directly into the mac-‘n-cheese.
 Mmm, mmm good!

 Don’t forget to add a little love note to brighten their day!